ajm-code/potter/README.md

-# potter
+# harry potter
-To all the potter fans it's Rishabh here all set to provide you with some interesting potter facts!!
+To all the harry potter fans it's Rishabh here all set to provide you with some interesting potter facts!!